What is CAMPUS?

 - Community service projects and activities

 Any student can apply to CAMPUS.
 Students apply to the program either in the spring of their eighth grade year, or if space is available, during the first few weeks of 9th-11th grade.
-Application packets can be obtained from the 8th grade school counselor at each middle or high school.
-Students must submit a complete application, including a writing sample and two teacher recommendations.
+Application information can be obtained from the school counselor at each middle or high school.
+Students must submit a complete application, including a writing sample and teacher recommendations.
 Students are selected based on the following critera:

 - Leadership skills

 - Demonstrated interest in advanced topics

 About Freedoms CAMPUSOur class is facilitated by Mrs. Monge and Mr. Forcina .
 Our counseling facilitator is Ms. Adu-Gyamfi.Questions concerning the program should be directed to the school counseling department at 703-957-4307.

 - Will be the first in their family to graduate from a college or university

 - Come from a single-parent family